krishgoel/krishgoel.com-v2/static/data/projects/vaccine-lad.md

 ---
 showonindex: false
 title: Vaccine Lad
-description: Built this during the time of COVID-19 vaccine shortage in Delhi in the hopes of automating the appointment process but mainly to increase my knowledge of server-sided Python, GitHub Actions, and API endpoints.
-A Telegram Bot that performs the cron job of checking the CoWIN API Endpoints for any open vaccine slots.
+description: A Telegram Bot that performs the cron job of checking the CoWIN API Endpoints for any open vaccine slots.
+Built during the time of COVID-19 vaccines shortage in Delhi in the hopes of automating the appointment process.
 date: June 2021
 datestamp: "06.2021"
 type: Microproject